Hello new and prospective students!

 What opportunities are available for Graduate Assistantships or Graduate Research Assistantships?

 Assistantships are available across GSU.
 There are several ways to learn about opportunities.
 There isn’t one central posting system for these positions.
 Another way is to call or visit offices that you’re interested in and drop off your resume.
-Once classes start, you will have access to Handshake and Panther Career Net (University Career Services on-line system).
+Once classes start, you will have access to Handshake.

 Do most students pursue part-time or full-time employment while pursuing a degree?